-ICCR’s financial services group has been in dialogue with the nation’s largest banks, regulatory agencies and financial policy experts for four decades calling for greater access to affordable credit for low-income communities and proper risk oversight systems to help stabilize global financial markets and mitigate against future financial crises.
+ICCR’s financial services group challenges the nation’s largest banks, regulatory agencies and financial policy experts to provide greater access to affordable credit for low-income communities and proper risk oversight systems to help stabilize global financial markets and mitigate against future financial crises.

 Featured ICCR Initiatives

 1) Fighting to preserve Dodd-Frank.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act) was passed in the aftermath of the 2008 Recession to ensure that a major financial crisis never happens again.
 The bill substantially changed the supervision of banking institutions in the U.S., and in particular, established the Financial Stability Oversight Council to monitor “too-big-to-fail” banks that pose a risk to the US financial system.
 It also created the Consumer Financial Protection Bureau (CFPB), an agency responsible for enforcing compliance with consumer financial laws.
 The result was a financial system that is markedly safer for consumers and small business owners.
 In 2017, lawmakers began to attempt to gut Dodd-Frank, most recently via the Financial CHOICE Act.
 ICCR strongly opposes efforts to weaken Dodd-Frank or the CFPB and has written letters refuting those attempts.
 Read our July letter to the House and our April letter to Congress.